viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Viral Coin and Viral Stable Coin will be the two primary coins in the Viral Social Platform.
 The supply and demand of Stable Coin is always balanced by making Viral Coin as it's variable counterweight that absorbs it's volatility.

-1 VSC \&gt; $1 (Expansion) : When Viral Stable Coin trades at a price that is high relative to it's $1 peg i.e., $1.15, the demand for VSC is higher than the circulating supply.
+**1 VSC - $1 (Expansion)** : When Viral Stable Coin trades at a price that is high relative to it's $1 peg i.e., $1.15, the demand for VSC is higher than the circulating supply.
 To bring the peg back to $1, the supply of VSC should be increased to balance the demand.
 During Expansion State trading bots will mint VSC by burning VRL, which has an effect of lowering Viral Stable Coin Price (by expanding the supply) and increases the Viral Coin price (by reducing it's supply).
 The smart contracts will trade until the price peg of 1 VSC = $1 is achieved.

-1 VSC \&lt; $1 (Contraction) : When Viral Stable Coin trades at a price that is low relative to it's $1 peg i.e., $0.95, the demand for VSC is lower for the circulating supply.
+**1 VSC - $1 (Contraction)** : When Viral Stable Coin trades at a price that is low relative to it's $1 peg i.e., $0.95, the demand for VSC is lower for the circulating supply.
 To bring the peg back to $1, the supply of VSC should be decreased to balance the demand.
 During Contraction State trading bots will burn VSC and mints VRL, which has an effect of increasing Viral Stable Coin Price (by reducing it's supply) and lowering the Viral Coin price (by expanding it's supply).
 The smart contracts will trade until the price peg of 1 VSC = $1 is achieved.

 **Viral Stable Trading App**